Geoemydidae

 The Geoemydidae (formerly known as Bataguridae) are one of the largest and most diverse families in the order Testudines (turtles), with about 70 species.
 The family includes the Eurasian pond and river turtles and Neotropical wood turtles.
-Members of this family are commonly called Leaf turtle.

 Characteristics

 Geoemydidae are turtles of various sizes (from about 10 to 80 cm in length) with often a high degree of sexual dimorphism.
 They usually have webbed toes, and their pelvic girdles articulate with their plastrons flexibly.
 Their necks are drawn back vertically.
 Their carapaces have 24 marginal scutes.
 The plastron is composed of 12 scutes and has no mesoplastron; the pectoral and abdominal scutes contact the marginal scutes.

 Some other features include a single articulation between the fifth and sixth cervical vertebrae, the lack of a hyomandibular branch of the facial nerve, and an epipterygoid bone in the skull.

 Ecology

 Geoemydidae live in tropics and subtropics of Asia, Europe and North Africa; the only genus in Central and South America is Rhinoclemmys.
 Their habitats include freshwater ecosystems, coastal marine areas, and tropical forests.
 Most are herbivorous, but some are omnivorous or carnivorous species.
 In mating, the males are usually much more active than females.
 A relatively small number of eggs per clutch is common, produced several times a year.
 Some species have a temperature-dependent sex determination system, while others possess different sex chromosomes; one known species (Siebenrockiella crassicolis) exhibits XX/XY sex determination, while another species (Pangshura smithii) exhibits ZZ/ZW sex determination.

 About 70% of the extant species have been reported to be in endangered or vulnerable condition.